jiakaiBot/deCloudflare/subfiles/service.karma_api.md

 - Operated by `Crimeflare #Karma` with `No log` policy.
   - There is a rate-limit and anti-attack system so please be nice.
 - List data is almost identical to [this git data](http://crimeflare.eu.org).
-Lists are pulled from upstream weekly.

 There are many wide-range APIs live on Karma.